Barcelona For Beginners

 If you do fall victim, you may need to make a police report.
 You can file a report online here, or in person at police stations.
 The main one is at Carrer Nou de la Rambla, 76-78.
 Be prepared to wait; they have a lot of people to deal with.
 There is more info here for dealing with lost documentation.

-Save yourself some hassle and document your credit card numbers, passport info, and phone IMEI number, and kept it safe elsewhere.
+Save yourself some hassle and document your credit card numbers, passport info, and phone IMEI number.
+And kept it safe elsewhere.

 The emergency number is 112 to report robberies, accidents, assaults, fires, or medical emergencies.